nicolechao/springboard-data-science/Mini Projects and Exercises/User Engagement Data Analysis/README.md

 ## Conclusion
-Based on coefficient of the logistic regression results, we can conclud that
+Based on the above logistic regression results, we can conclud that

-1. 'creation\_source'
+1. org_id
-2. Email domain name
+2. email domain name
-3. 'opted\_in\_to\_mailing\_list'
+3. creation_source
-4. 'enabled\_for\_marketing\_drip'
+4. enabled_for_marketing_drip
+5. opted_in_to_mailing_list

-seem to be best features, which means that for users with specific creation source, such as ORG_INVITE, or email domain name, like @yahoo.com, or whether users opted into the mailing list and whether users enable for marketing drip are good features for predicting future user adoption.
+seem to be best features.

+To be more specific, that means for users with specific org_id, email domain name, creation source or whether users opted into the mailing list and whether users enable for marketing drip are good features predicting future user adoption.

+Business-wise, we can analyze more on these features and look for potential users with similar features.

+For example, as there are many organizations (with specific org_ids) that have a lot of adopted users.
+It would be valuable to analyze what kind of organizations they are and look for similar organizations which can be future potential customers.

+In conclusion, the model can be useful to identify features to predict future user / organization adoption.

 ## Deliverables
 1. Data wrangling, exploratory data analysis & modeling code in Python notebook.